jahshaka/OSaware/README.md

-# OSAWARE BASIC
+# OSAWARE

-OSAWARE V7 is a fully browser-based operating system that gives anyone with a web browser access to a threaded, memory-safe, multi-process computing environment — no installation, no configuration, no prior programming experience required.
+OSAWARE is a fully browser-based operating system that gives anyone with a web browser access to a threaded, memory-safe, multi-process computing environment — no installation, no configuration, no prior programming experience required.